illinifanboy/gma/overview.md

 I now have these two binders.
 I had them sitting in a box in a corner of my bedroom for it seems like a decade.
 Before that, my syster had them.
 Well, now I want to share parts of what my Grandmother collected.

-This will be a very slow work in progress.
-I plan try any recipe before I share it.
-Just stay tuned and check back from time to time.
+This will be a slow and incremental process.
+Just stay tuned and check in from time to time.
+I'll be adding content semi-regularly.

 Enjoy.
 I hope you give one of these recipes a try.
 Share it with someone you love.